tpascarella/sr50/docs/intro.md

 Financial Independence,
 Financial Freedom,
 Early Retirement,

-but my personal favorite is called:
+but my personal favorite is:
 F-You money.

 *you can use your imagination to figure out what the F stands for.*

 Which would be more useful to you?
 A million dollars in a 401K that you can’t touch for the next 40 years, or 10 grand deposited into your checking account every single month starting right now?

 I like option 2.

 >Increase Your Savings Rate